johnnewman/watchtower/README.md

 ### 3. Motion Detection

-Frames from the camera feed are constantly monitored for changes.
-If a large enough area of pixels has significantly changed, a motion event is triggered and the motion area is outlined in a JPEG.
-This JPEG will be saved along with the h264 video.
+Frames from the camera feed are constantly monitored for changes using the open source [Motion](https://motion-project.github.io/) project.
+When Watchtower is started, the `motion` container connects to the `app` container using an MJPEG API only exposed to other Watchtower containers.
+If a large enough area of pixels has significantly changed, the `motion` container notifies the `app` container and an event is triggered.
+A JPEG capturing the instant that motion was detected will be saved along with the h264 video.

+A nice feature of Motion is that it can learn the areas of the video that are subject to constant movement, like leaves swaying in the wind.
+It can also handle large changes in light that could have resulted from a light switch being flipped.

 <details>
   <summary><b>Configuration</b></summary>

-All motion properties are prefixed with `MOTION_` in the config JSON file:
+All motion detection settings are housed inside the `motion.conf` file.
+The full documentation on Motion's configuration options is listed [here](https://motion-project.github.io/motion_config.html#Configuration_OptionsAlpha).
+Be sure the width and height specified in `motion.conf` matches the `MJPEG_SIZE` specified in `watchtower_config.json`.

+Two useful configurations in `watchtower_config.json` are:
-- `MAX_EVENT_TIME` is the maximum number of seconds for a single recording before a new base/reference frame is selected.
-This is a failsafe to avoid infinitely recording in the event that the scene is permanently altered.
+- `MAX_EVENT_TIME` the maximum number of seconds for a single recording.
-- `MIN_TRIGGER_AREA` the minimum percentage (represented as a float between 0 and 1) of the image that must be detected as motion before a motion event is triggered.
-- `SENSITIVITY` the sensitivty between 0 and 1 when detecting motion.
-This affects the comparision between the reference frame and the current frame when detecting pixel color deltas that are over a threshold.
-The closer to 1, the more sensitive motion detection will be.
 - `RECORDING_PADDING` the number of seconds to record before and after motion occurs.
 </details>